graphcore-research/mess/CONTRIBUTING.md

    git push --set-upstream origin feature
    ```

-   The last command will prints a link that you can follow to open a PR.
+   The last command will print a link that you can follow to open a PR.

 ## Testing